xabbo/goearth/readme.md

 }
 ```

-2. Create a new module and install dependencies:
+2. Initialize a new module and install dependencies:
 ```sh
 go mod init your-extension
 go mod tidy